JamesWhiteSnow/JamesWhiteSnow.github.io/_pages/about.md

 - AAAI Conference on Artificial Intelligence (AAAI): 2026

 - International Joint Conference on Artificial Intelligence (IJCAI-ECAI): 2026

 - ACM International Conference on Information and Knowledge Management (CIKM): 2026

 -	International Conference on Artificial Intelligence and Statistics (AISTATS): 2025, 2026

 -	The European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD): 2025, 2026

+- Web Information Systems Engineering Conference (WISE): 2026

 -	International Workshop on Next-Generation Big Graph Learning and Analytics (in conjunction with IEEE BigData Conference 2024)